-The increase in current liabilities from fiscal year-end 2010 to fiscal year-end 2011 is primarily attributed to an increase in the current portion of long term debt due to the interim Clean Water Fund obligation that will convert to permanent financing in 2012.
+The increase of \$4.8 million in current liabilities from fiscal year-end 2012 to fiscal year-end 2013 is primarily attributed to an increase in the current portion of long term debt and an increase in accrued interest at June 30, 2013.

-• Non-Current Liabilities
+Non-Current Liabilities

-Non-current liabilities decreased between fiscal year-end 2010 and fiscal year-end 2011, primarily due to the shift in long term debt from noncurrent to current.
+Non-current liabilities increased by \$4.8 million between fiscal year-end 2012 to fiscal year-end 2013 primarily due to the closing of 2012 Series B Revenue Bonds offset by the shift in long-term debt from non-current to current; additional information of non-current liabilities is presented in Note 6.